blindsidenetworks/scalelite/README.md

 * `FSAPI_MAX_DURATION`: Maximum duration for voice calls handled by the freeswitch dialplan integration in minutes.
 Defaults to `MAX_MEETING_DURATION` if that is set, otherwise no limit.
 You probably want to set a limit here to ensure you do not have excess expenses due to people not hanging up calls.

 ### Multitenancy
-Scalelite supports multitenancy by way of using subdomains.
-For example, if you have two tenants, t1 and t2, setup DNS entries t1.example.com and t2.example.com pointing your scalelite server (sl.example.com).
-Update the scalelite-api docker container with the following environmental variables:
+Scalelite supports multitenancy using subdomains.
+For example, for two tenants, t1 and t2, it is required to setup DNS entries t1.example.com and t2.example.com pointing to the scalelite server (sl.example.com).
+The scalelite-api docker container needs to be updated with the following environment variables:
 `MULTITENANCY_ENABLED` : true to enable multitenancy; defaults to `false` when variable is absent.
 `BASE_URL` : base domain.  `example.com` in our example
 Register the tenants using: